nguyendaithien/CPU_5stage_pipeline/README.md

-- Design Metrics: Using Architecture of pipeline 5 stages, the architecture pipeline 5 stage : Instruction fetch, Instruction decode, Instruction Execute, Instruction Memory and Instruction Writeback
+- Design Metrics: Using Architecture of pipeline 5 stages, the architecture pipeline 5 stage are Instruction fetch, Instruction decode, Instruction Execute, Instruction Memory and Instruction Writeback

 -Verification Mothod: Create Constraint random verification environment to create stilulus for DUT and create testcase for design.